Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 - Place the sunflower seeds in a pan.

 - Bake for 30 minutes at 300 degrees, occasionally stirring to prevent browning.

-- Once baked, you can place two cups of warm sunflower seeds in a plastic bag with a tsp of olive oil or butter, and coat them with the seasoning of your choice, such as salt, cayenne pepper, garlic.
+- Once baked, you can place two cups of warm sunflower seeds in a plastic bag with a tsp of olive oil or butter and coat them with seasonings, such as salt, cayenne pepper, and garlic.
 Any flavoring that tastes great on popcorn will taste great on sunflower seeds.
 Then shake the bag to maximize full coverage of sunflower seeds.

 - Then let them cool and enjoy!

-- Contains magnesium, which helps calm our nerves and encourages bone growth, and prevents bone loss due to a healthy amount of magnesium.
+- It helps calm our nerves, encourages bone growth, and prevents bone loss due to a healthy amount of magnesium.

 - 6 Health Benefits of Sunflower Seeds | Eat This!

 Here are six health benefits of sunflower seeds that may make you want to include them in your diet on a regular basis.